 Fortune Casino on the Celebrity Eclipse

-Like most mega-cruise ships, the Celerity Eclipse has a full casino on-board.
+Like most mega-cruise ships, the Celerity Eclipse has a full casino.
 Fortunes Casino has all of the standard games and tables one would expect, including craps, roulette, blackjack, poker and a lot of loud, bright slot machines.

 We’re not big gamblers but we did play some roulette one evening.
 It only took us about 20 minutes to burn through our $50 budget.

 The house always wins when we play!